At BAI, wherever we operate, we help our employees thrive.

 My team are very friendly; we work together like a family.
 My most enjoyable memory is an evening when my whole team joined together at a small restaurant for tea time and a chat after a long and tired day on site.

-I’ve learned a lot in my time at RFE Hong Kong.
+I’ve learned a lot in my time at BAI Communications in Hong Kong (formerly RFE).
 My role has given me a more in depth understanding of the telecommunications field.
 RF engineering is interesting, because although you cannot see the radio wave, you can imagine it by your knowledge.

-One of our major clients is the Mass Transit Railway.
+One of our major clients is the MTR Corporation.
 It has allowed me to learn about the railway industry, which is completely new and interesting to me.

 It’s a great feeling to know that once we have set-up a communication network, people can get together more easily and be close to each other.